The ADA’s Continued Fight To Protect Consumers Against SmileDirectClub Is Very Much Alive

-- If a dental professional is involved with your orthodontic treatment, how can you contact him or her?
+If a dental professional is involved with your orthodontic treatment, how can you contact him or her?
 How can you contact him or her if an emergency comes up?

-You can trust the professionals at Cook & Gutsche Orthodontics in Springfield to offer the most comprehensive, safe, and tailored orthodontic treatments for you.
+You can trust the professionals at Cook & Gutsche Orthodontics to offer the most comprehensive, safe, and tailored orthodontic treatments for you.
 Our professional and caring team has the experience and expertise you can trust.
 Schedule your free orthodontic consultation today!